7/20/2023

 Resistance training close to failure can improve metabolic flexibility because of mitochondrial biogenesis.
 Training close to failure also empties your glycogen stores in the muscle, meaning glucose from food has more places to go.
 This improves insulin sensitivity and your body’s ability to switch between using fat and sugar as fuel.

-Start for free
+Start free trial

 Join our community where you no longer need to deplete yourself to see fitness results.